rafaelescrich/sidecar-iot-dashboard/README.md

 **For support or technical questions** please email support [at] sidecar.io Likewise, feel free to check out our other resources: [Sidecar Docs](http://docs.sidecar.io) and [API Docs](http://api.sidecar.io/docs/).

+---
+*Node.js is a trademark of Joyent, Inc. and is used with its permission.
+We are not endorsed by or affiliated with Joyent.*
+*Raspberry Pi is a trademark of the Raspberry Pi Foundation.*